SAP-samples/teched2021-DEV164/README.md

-# Session ID - Session Title
+# DEV164 - Develop, Configure, and Provision Application Workflows and Content

 ## Description

-This repository contains the material for the SAP TechEd 2021 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2021 session called *DEV164 - Develop, Configure, and Provision Application Workflows and Content*.

 ## Overview

-This session introduces attendees to...
+This session introduces attendees to create workflows and prepare process templates for fast and easy reuse without coding.
+Leverage business rules and process visibility in your workflows.
+Finally create content packages for common business scenarios for your organization, desired by your business units and your citizen developers.

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are a trial account (in data center US10 or AP21) in SAP Business Technology Platform and subscription to SAP Workflow Management, as described here (LINK to setup to be included)

 ## Exercises

+/[TBD]
 Provide the exercise content here directly in README.md using [markdown](https://guides.github.com/features/mastering-markdown/) and linking to the specific exercise pages, below is an example.

 - [Getting Started](exercises/ex0/)